kaifishr/DroneRacing/README.md

 # TODO:

-- Refactor network
-- Restructure scripts
 - Save best networks
+- Use horizontal and vertial rays.
 - Allow thrust to have two components
-- Use horizontal and vertial rays.
-- Accumulate velocity instead of distance?
 - Take contact to walls into account
     - Reduce score
     - Deactivate drone if it hits wall